hyperledger-archives/education/LFS171x/docs/introduction-to-hyperledger-indy.md

 *   Users define their own DIDs and give that DID to a service to use in identifying them.
-This addresses the problems centralized identifiers - DIDs are controlled by the user.
+This addresses the problems created by centralized identifiers - DIDs are controlled by the user.
 *   Agents and Wallets act like Password Managers, making it easy for users to manage their access to sites and services.
 *   Since a user uses a different DID for each service, their identity cannot be correlated across services.
 *   Since the user and service can communicate using the DIDs, there is no need for a user to provide an email address - the primary mechanism used today for correlating users.